-- Project feasibility: Can the proposed project be completed in the available construction window? - a.
-Can project construction be completed by October 30, 2016 with all invoices submitted to MEA by no later than November 30, 2016? - Accuracy of energy savings and cost information for the project: - a.
-How accurate are the applicant's estimates? - b.
-Are assumptions behind the numbers clearly stated in a manner allowing the review team to evaluate the project? - Applicant's past performance (if applicable) complying with program requirements and participating in other State programs, if applicable. - Location, as related to the State of Maryland Priority Funding Areas.
-The State of Maryland gives priority to projects occurring in Priority Funding Areas.
-According to the Maryland Department of Planning (MDP), Priority Funding Areas are existing communities and places where local governments want State investment to support future growth.
-The following areas qualify as Priority Funding Areas: - a.
-Every municipality, as they existed in 1997 - b.
-Areas inside the Washington Beltway and the Baltimore Beltway - c.
-Areas already designated as enterprise zones, neighborhood revitalization areas, heritage areas and existing industrial land.
+- Best practices/showcase project: Does the project demonstrate energy efficiency best practices and have strong potential as a model for others? - Project feasibility: Can the proposed project be completed in the available construction window? - □ Can project construction be completed by October 30, 2016 with all invoices submitted to MEA by no later than November 30, 2016? - Accuracy of energy savings and cost information for the project:

-A map of Priority Funding Areas, including a search by address feature, can be found on the MDP website.
+- □ How accurate are the applicant's estimates? - Are assumptions behind the numbers clearly stated in a manner allowing the review team to evaluate the project? - Innovative technologies: How creative and novel are the technologies employed in the proposed project? - Applicant past performance complying with program requirements and participating in other State programs, if applicable.

+MEA also reserves the right to select applications that will provide a broad diversity in the project portfolio.
+Factors such as energy measure type and geographic region will be considered.